 - The lessons learned at national roundtables and the European Roundtable were synthesised in 4 reports (for Poland, Hungary, Spain, Europe) also suitable for a broader, politically interested audience, to lay a common foundation for national and European debates.

 Updated: February 2023

 Target groups: Governments

 German Institute for Economic Research (DIW Berlin)

 REKK Foundation for Regional Policy Co-operation in Energy and Infrastructure, The Institute of Research in Technology of Comillas University, WISE Europa

 This project is part of the European Climate Initiative (EUKI).
-EUKI is a project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+EUKI is a project financing instrument by the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
 The EUKI competition for project ideas is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) in order to mitigate greenhouse gas emissions.